binipringle/right-to-be-forgotten/_texts/0-outline.md

 - Bias
 - Rule 404a1 General Prohibition of Character Evidence
 - Rule 608 Witness Impeachment for Character for Untruthfulness
-- Rule 608a Reputation or Opinion Testimony for Witness Character for Truthfulness or Untruthfulness
-- Rule 608b Specific Instances of Conduct for Witness Character for Truthfulness or Untruthfulness
 - Rule 609 Witness Impeachment for Prior Convictions
 - Rule 407 Subsequent Remedial Measures
 - Rule 408 Compromise Offers and Negotiations